 The Board recognises the importance of appropriate training for its Directors.
 Newly appointed directors are provided with a company orientation and are fully briefed on the Group's business activities, strategic direction and performance objectives.
 Directors are provided with training opportunities in areas such as accounting, legal and industry-specific knowledge as appropriate.
-Arrangements are made for first-time directors with no prior experience of serving as a director in a listed company ("First-Time Director") to attend mandatory training conducted by Singapore Institute of Directors in accordance to Rule 201(5) of the SGX-ST Listing Manual, at the expense of the Company.
+Arrangements are made for first-time directors with no prior experience of serving as a director in a listed company ("First-Time Director") to attend mandatory training conducted by The Singapore Institute of Directors in accordance to Rule 201(5) of the SGX-ST Listing Manual, at the expense of the Company.
 New incoming directors will receive a formal letter explaining their statutory duties and responsibilities as a director.

 The Board as a whole is updated regularly on changes to the Listing Rules and the Code, risk management, corporate governance, insider trading, as well as key changes in the relevant regulatory requirements, international financial reporting standards and the relevant laws and regulations to facilitate effective discharge of their fiduciary duties as Board or Board Committees members.
 The Company also encourages Directors to attend continuing education each financial year by circulating, on a regular basis, information on seminars, courses and other programs relating to the discharge of their duties as Directors.
 The Company is prepared to undertake funding for such continuing education.
-All the Directors had attended and completed the mandated sustainability training course organised by Singapore Institute of Directors and the Institute of Singapore Chartered Accountants (ISCA) as required by the enhanced SGX-ST sustainability reporting rules announced in December 2021.
+All the Directors had attended and completed the mandated sustainability training course as required by the enhanced SGX-ST sustainability reporting rules announced in December 2021.